siliconwitchery/docs/s1-ecg-kit/s1-ecg-kit.md

 ## ECG Frontend

 The ECG frontend is based on the Analog Devices [AD8233](https://www.analog.com/en/products/ad8233.html).
-It contains low noise signal conditioning for amplifying ECG signals along with leads-off detection to allow for auto-sleep when the probes are not in contact with the skin.
+It contains the low noise signal conditioning for amplifying ECG signals along with leads-off detection to allow for auto-sleep when the probes are not in contact with the skin.
+Applications targeted for low power can therefore be designed using the board.

 The S1 ECG kit makes full use of the device by exposing all three probes (two on the front, and one on the back) which come into contact with the user when they hold the board with both hands.

-The leads-off detection allows for automatic sleep-wake depending on if the user is holding the device.
-Application targeted for low power can therefore be designed using the board.

 ---

 ## Built-in Battery

 For ease of portability, as well as low noise measurements.
-The board features a build in 150mAh lithium battery.
-The battery charges automatically when the USB-C is connected.
-Thanks to the auto-sleep features, there is no need for any power switch, and the device can retain its charge for weeks in standby.
+The board features a 150mAh lithium polymer battery mounted on the back of the device.
+The battery charges automatically when a USB-C power adaptor is connected.

+Thanks to the auto-sleep feature, there is no need for any power switch, and the device can retain its charge for weeks in standby.

-A 0.1" jumper and pin header is exposed on the back of the board for measuring the battery current (both charging and discharging) during development.
+A 0.1" jumper and pin header is exposed on the back of the board for measuring the battery current *(both in charging and discharging)* during development.

+Note that the high gain nature of the ECG amplifier is very sensitive to external noise sources and ground loops which may be created when using external power.
+For accuracy, especially if using the device for data logging, it's recommended to run the device from the internal battery without external power being connected.

-**WARNING** The S1 ECG Kit standard firmware comes with the appropriate settings configured for safely charging the included lithium battery.
+**Battery safety**: The S1 ECG Kit standard firmware comes with the appropriate settings configured for safely charging the included lithium battery.
 These settings should be changed with care as higher charge currents and voltages can be set which may damage the battery and risk fire.
 If in doubt, the current sense jumper should be removed which will fully disconnect the battery from the S1 charge circuit.

 ---